 A man came and asked my father if he could marry me and he agreed immediately.
-I did not have any choice as my father rules the house.
+I did not have any choice.
+My father rules the house.
 I was thrown into a life that I was completely clueless about.

 "A man came and asked my father if he could marry me and he agreed immediately," Amina, now 18, recalls.
-"I did not have any choice as my father rules the house.
+"I did not have any choice.
+My father rules the house.
 I was thrown into a life that I was completely clueless about."

 Impoverished families in Yemen often push their young daughters to marry much older men

 Since Yemen's brutal civil war escalated in 2015, the country has edged closer and closer to social collapse.
 Rising inflation has pushed the price of basic necessities out of reach for most families.
 Violence has forced millions from their homes.
 Now the number of confirmed cases of COVID-19 in Yemen is growing, despite an overwhelming lack of testing capabilities and a barely functioning health care system.